Who is a Accountant?

 Rural, Semi-urban, Urban

 Indian economy is slowly but steadily rising on its growth structure, the job scenario in accounting sectors have started improving at a rapid pace.
 Cities such as Mumbai, Delhi, Noida, Gurgaon, Bangalore Chennai, Kolkata, and Hyderabad have the attraction of the accountant as the topmost firms are located there.
-These cities include the best coaching institutions for chartered accountancy.
 Students from other states come to these cities to opt for a chartered accountant career.
 So with employment efficiency, these cities do also have learning opportunities with huge numbers of options available.
 There metro cities offer numerous opportunities for accountant job profile.

 Time pressure increases during the end of tax months or financial years.
 In situations like this, accountants are required to work overtime.
 Generally, when the work pressure is low, accounting work often gets finished to scheduled time.
 But the time pressure increases during the end of tax months or a specific project deadlines.
 On such occasions, pending accountancy work gets expanded and it results in increased working hours.